mls26155/Vocabulary-Density-Application/README.md

 # Vocabulary-Density-Application
-Program analyzes text documents and outputs useful data on the vocabulary of the text.
+Program analyzes text documents and outputs useful data about the vocabulary of the text.